Matthews1337/Matthews1337/README.md

-- 👋 Hi, I’m @Matthews1337
+- Hey!👋 Nice to meet you!
+My name is Matheus Fonseca, an analysis and development of system's student living in Brazil.
+Nowadays, i focus my time on learning more each day about backend developing.
+Feel free to find me on my Linkedin.

+ABOUT ME
-- 👀 I’m interested in Learning more about developing
+- 👀 I’m interested in Learning more about development
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: https://www.linkedin.com/in/matheus-fonseca-20270823a/